How to De-Winterize Your Car from the Winter That Never Came

 Regardless of the season, weather has a substantial impact on your vehicle.
 It’s important to stay on top of what the conditions could be in the winter, because you never want to be caught unprepared if the worst should happen.
 Just don’t forget to make the necessary changes to bring your car up to speed for summer.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to de-winterize your car, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.